 A Lens-hood may help

 Depending on your gear, you might want to consider using a lens hood to reduce flare from bright lights.
 The wider the angle you’re using, the more of a problem this tends to be.
+Especially on smaller sensor cameras, such as Micro Four-thirds, as due to crop factor wide angle lenses get almost fisheye-like, which tends to make flares worse.

 Focus manually if necessary